adamRenny/OOWebGL/README.md

   2. Shader Program Order

  - Active Texture Selection
-  - Select the next available texture for the render pass
+  - ~~Select the next available texture for the render pass~~
+  - Use a priority based active texture setter to decrease "re-active-ing" for objects

  - Distance-based Rendering
   - Select texture/geometry based on visibility